 Next Generation of Philanthropy

-WCF is working with USD 259 high school leadership courses to discuss charitable giving.
-Students are in the process of forming groups and applying for $1,000 and $500 grants from WCF to address needs in their schools.
-The recipients will be announced in December 2016.
+WCF worked with USD 259 high school leadership courses to discuss charitable giving.
+Students formed groups and applied for $1,000 and $500 grants from WCF to address needs in their schools.
+Seven high schools received a share of the $16,000 awarded.